pantsbuild/example-python/README.md

 # Targets

-Targets are sets of source files with some attached metadata.
-Targets are provided in `BUILD` files.
+Targets are a way of setting metadata for some part of your code, such as timeouts for tests and entry points for binaries.
+Targets have types like `python_binary`, `resources`, and `pex_binary`.
+They are defined in `BUILD` files.
-Targets have types, such as `python_library`, `resources`, `python_binary`.
-Examples of metadata include timeouts for tests, Python interpreter constraints, entry points for binaries, and so on.

-Pants goals can be invoked on targets or directly on source files/directories (which is often more intuitive and convenient).
+Pants goals can be invoked on targets or directly on source files (which is often more intuitive and convenient).
 In the latter case, Pants locates target metadata for the source files as needed.

 ## File specifications